-Advantages of product knowledge training
+Benefits of product knowledge training

 Access to information

 Training is usually at set intervals throughout the year.
-However when an employee needs to recall a certain product or a service that you sell, it can be challenging.
+However, when an employee needs to recall a certain product or a service that you sell, it can be challenging.
 No matter how good your memory is, it’s hard to retain everything you have learned.
 That’s why adding product knowledge training to your learning management platform is key.
 This ongoing training offers quick on-the-go information when it’s needed.
 And it can improve messaging whether an employee is writing a new customer handout or legal is working on a document about a new service offering.

-The more product knowledge training you provide your organization, the less it will cost you in the end.
+The more product knowledge training you provide your organization, the less training will cost you in the end.
 If you can educate your employees on how your products work, what problems they are solving and how they differ from competitors, you give your company an advantage.
 It makes each team member more invested in the company and the key reasons customers should choose your company over another.